JulieMontoya/nard/README.md

 you can pipe it through `less`, or direct it towards a file and open that in a text editor, if you like.

+# History

+**2025-10-03  V0.2.0**

+**2025-10-09  V0.2.2**  Adds detection of likely types of labels, based on the addressing modes used in the instructions where they are encountered.
+These are added as comments in the assembly language output.
+Also suppresses output of labels matching `/[+-]/`; which is intended to allow "calculated" labels such as `msg_ptr + 1` to be used in the JSON file.  _This is just a temporary arrangement until I can_ _think of a better way._

 # Further Work

 _The assembly language output of non-code sections needs to be tidied_